-Honey is nature’s anti-bacterial and can be enjoyed with meals or as a medicinal.
-Imagine enjoying infused honey with your favorite flowers and getting the added benefit of nature’s nutrition.
+Honey is nature’s anti-bacterial and can be enjoyed with meals, in recipes and as a medicinal.
+Imagine infused honey with your favorite flowers and getting the added benefit of nature’s nutrition.

 I began creating infused honey with Gumweed, Grindelia squarrosa, to create a natural home-made remedy for colds and coughs.
 Researching the benefits and characteristics of different flowers, leaves, stems and roots, I wondered how to increase ways to enjoy them more often as part of my diet simply and easily.
 My goal was to not wait until an illness presented itself but to find new ways of increasing healthy lifestyle changes as a preventative to illness.